CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI for Code and Software Engineering
+  - AI for Code
-  - Program Analysis and Symbolic Reasoning
+  - Neuro-Symbolic Reasoning
   - Interactive and Agentic AI Systems
-  - Data-Centric AI for Software and Systems
+  - Data-Centric Software Engineering
   - LLVM IR and Binary Code Analysis
   - Compiler Optimization